 A minute either side of the change, Dundee had half-chances for Baird and Riley, but neither really connected with their shot, and former Dark Blue Langfield remained untested.

 Declan Gallagher picked up the game’s only booking after 63 minutes for a foul on McGinn, but the resultant free-kick came to nothing.

 The Dons switched Rob Milsom for Peter Pawlett with 25 minutes left, and five minutes later they had a brief glimpse of goal as McGinn flicked a shot across the face of goal with the outside of his right foot.

 The third and final change for the home side saw Josh Magennis replace Joe Shaughnessy, much to the chagrin of the home support, and they cruelly lost Osbourne to injury just a minute later, reducing them to 10 men.

-Dundee were making a decent attempt to find a way back into the game even before Osbourne went off, and they quickly brought on Nish for Ryan Conroy in a bid to make the most of their man advantage, but it was not to be for Barry Smith’s men.
+Dundee were making a decent attempt to find a way back into the game even before Osbourne went off, and they quickly brought on Nish for Conroy in a bid to make the most of their man advantage, but it was not to be for Barry Smith’s men.